F5Networks/f5-azure-arm-templates/experimental/cluster/1nic/README.md

 ## Results

-This template will create a new resource group, and inside this new resource group it will configure the following:
+This template creates a new resource group.
+Inside this new resource group it configures the following:

 * Availability Set
 * Azure Load Balancer